What happened at the F1 British Grand Prix?

 8. Away from the track

-The Paris Olympic Games are only a few weeks away, but we couldn’t help but get into the Olympic spirit a little early with the latest instalment of the (Un)Serious Race Series, where Max Verstappen, Sergio Pérez, Yuki Tsunoda and Daniel Ricciardo competed at the site of the 1976 Games in Montreal, Canada.
+The big event in Paris is only a few weeks away, but we couldn’t help but get into the athletic spirit a little early when Verstappen, Pérez, Tsunoda and Ricciardo competed at the site of the 1976 Games in Montreal, Canada.

 Competed in what, we hear you ask?
-Personalised, customised soapbox racers on a course with obstacles and challenges as diverse as a (fake) snowstorm, the great Canadian crossing, a chicane and a series of rollers.
+Personalized, customized soapbox racers on a course with obstacles and challenges as diverse as a (fake) snowstorm, the great Canadian crossing, a chicane and a series of rollers.

 If that sounds difficult, fun, a recipe for some questionable tactics and plenty of banter, you’d be right.
 Which of the Oracle Red Bull Racing duo or Visa CashApp RB pairing went downhill fastest?
 Watch the video below to find out.